 Service: Should you suspect a problem, you could return the unit to Icon Audio for a periodic service or return the valves for testing free of charge.
-You should carefully remove the valves (hold the base when removing, to prevent detaching the glass) numbering them with a marker from left to right as you do so in order that that may be replaced in the same position.
+You should carefully remove the valves (the KT88/EL34s should be held by the base when removing, to prevent damage) numbering them with a marker from left to right as you do so in order that that may be replaced in the same position.
 They should be well packed in cardboard & foam or similar, and returned to Icon Audio for testing.
 (Valves are very rugged if packed properly).